zeekcollins/SpotifyAPI_app/README.md

 </h1>

 <h4 align="center">
-  Single page web app that sends requests to Spotify's Web API, and returns the top 9 tracks as a result of the user's query entry.
-The 9 tracks are embedded into the web page with the option to play any of the tracks in full.
+  Single page web app that sends HTTP requests to Spotify's Web API, and returns the top 9 tracks as a result of the user's query entry.
+The 9 tracks are embedded into the web page with the option to play any of the tracks in full if the user is successfully logged in.
+View "Note" below.
 </h4>
 <br>